Two Can Travel

 Get a Genki Quote

-We have received several questions about getting travel insurance if you are over 69 years old.
-We found this resource that will give you options.
+Note: We have received several questions about getting travel insurance if you are over 69 years old.
+Our subscribers on YouTube mentioned the company Insure My Trip to find options for older travelers, so we wanted to share that with you.

 Click the picture below to watch 👇